I Occasionally Use Affiliate Links on My Site

 But with that said, he did make a good point about bringing the affiliate link to attention.
 That’s something I didn’t do until recently.
 A while ago I posted a keyboard review article and it was on the front page of HackerNews for most of the day it was posted.

-A number of people commented about the lack of affiliate link disclosure and that prompted me to add a little snippet of text at the top of each post that has an affiliate link and it also fueled writing this post itself.
+A number of people commented about the lack of affiliate link disclosure and that prompted me to add a little snippet of text at the bottom of each post that has an affiliate link and it also fueled writing this post itself.

 But before you call me a sell out please let me explain when I why I use these links, because it’s much different than what you might see on affiliate link spam sites.